 As the conversation continued, I noticed how fascinated Kasem was by American culture.
 In a way, we were similar.
 He had never spoken to an American before, so he wanted to learn all about the United States.
-I, myself, had never tutored a foreign student before.
-I was interested in Kasem's experience as a refugee and Syrian background just as he was interested in my background.
-Throughout the semester, Kasem and I got the chance to learn a lot about each other's cultures, lives, and dreams--all thanks to Paper Airplanes.
+I had never tutored a foreign student before, so I was interested in Kasem's experience as a refugee and Syrian background, just as he was interested in my background.
+Throughout the semester, Kasem and I got the chance to learn a lot about each other's cultures, lives, and dreams, all thanks to Paper Airplanes.

-I began tutoring with Paper Airplanes to practice my teaching skills online, after completing my TEFL (Teaching English Foreign Language) Academy training.
-The TEFL Academy recommended the Paper Airplanes English Program as a useful learning opportunity for new teachers.
+I began tutoring with Paper Airplanes to practice my teaching skills online after completing my TEFL (Teaching English as a Foreign Language) training.
+The TEFL Academy recommended the Paper Airplanes English program as a useful learning opportunity for new teachers.

 Over the course of the semester, Kasem displayed a strong work ethic.
 I never had to pester him about doing his homework!
-He had a strong speaking ability as well, all I had to do was correct his writing.
-As such, we focused a lot of grammar and spelling in our sessions together.
+He also had strong speaking skills.
+All I had to do was correct his writing.
+As such, we focused a lot on grammar and spelling in our sessions.
 As each week passed, his skills improved.
 Seeing Kasem improve his writing made me feel so proud of him and gave me a sense of satisfaction as his tutor.

 Working with Paper Airplanes also gave me a deeper understanding of my language's own nuances!
-As native English speakers, we are often unaware of how technical English grammar can be.
+As native English-speakers, we are often unaware of how technical English grammar can be.
 For example, I did not understand the difference in usage between past simple tense and past perfect tense.
-I had to learn to distinguish between all the tenses in order to prepare for Kasem's lessons--it was a real challenge!
+I had to learn to distinguish between all the tenses in order to prepare for Kasem's lessons.
+It was a real challenge!
 It can be hard to explain these nuances to a non-native speaker, but this knowledge has certainly improved my own grammar.
-Since starting as a tutor, I see progress in the syntax and sharpness of my own writing.
+Since I started tutoring, I have seen an improvement in the syntax and clarity of my own writing.

 Besides improving each other's English, Kasem and I also bonded over sharing our cultural backgrounds.
 Oftentimes, I asked about life in Jordan, his host country, and he would ask me about my life at Boston University.
-Surprisingly, we shared more than we expected!
-We learned that all students tend to complain about the same things, play the same games, enjoy spending time with friends out at cafés, etc. Kasem and I concluded that the world is much smaller than it seems.
+Surprisingly, we have more in common than we expected!
+We learned that all students tend to complain about the same things, play the same games, enjoy spending time with friends at cafés, etc. Kasem and I concluded that the world is much smaller than it seems.

 As Kasem's tutor, I learned really interesting and unique facts about Syrian culture.
-When Kasem shared a traditional recipe for Mujadara as part of a homework assignment, I got inspired to try my hand at preparing it!
-Equipped with only the items available in my dorm kitchen, I counted my attempt at Syrian Murjadara as an epic fail, but don't tell Kasem!
-I was too embarrassed to ever admit that I gave it a try and flopped!
+When Kasem shared a traditional recipe for mujadara as part of a homework assignment, I got inspired to try my hand at preparing it!
+Since I was equipped with only the items available in my dorm kitchen, my attempt at Syrian mujadara was an epic fail, but don't tell Kasem!
+I was too embarrassed to ever admit that I gave it a try and failed!

 Kasem and I had a lot of fun getting to know each other.
 My tutoring experience went far beyond just teaching English, as we learned about each other's cultures and interests.
-Due to my AmeriCorps' commitments, I wasn't able to continue with Paper Airplanes the following semester, but I will always remember the time I spent with Kasem, our lessons, and how it helped to bridge the gap between our two worlds.
-Safe to say, Paper Airplanes changed my life!
+Due to my commitment to my work at AmeriCorps, I wasn't able to continue tutoring with Paper Airplanes the following semester, but I will always remember the time I spent with Kasem, what we learned about each other during our lessons, and how these lessons helped to bridge the gap between our two worlds.
+It’s safe to say that Paper Airplanes changed my life!